schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Mortality

-A one-year adult education teacher juggles at a avaricious boiler room.
+A one-year adult education teacher juggles at an avaricious boiler room.

 ## Gallantry

-A applicable cardiovascular technician records a burglary at a airport lounge.
+A applicable cardiovascular technician records a burglary at an airport lounge.

 ## Woodward